 Symptoms of depression may also present themselves in children or teens.
 You might notice sadness, feelings of worthlessness, poor performance, refusal to go to school, apathy, weight loss, or loss of interest in social interaction and activities.
 Contact us and through your initial consultation, we might determine whether the symptoms you have noticed are fit for treatment with psychotherapy.

-Depression Treatment Centers in Taylor and Bloomfield Hills, Michigan
+Depression Treatment Center in Taylor, Michigan

 Schedule an initial consultation in order to learn more about the process of psychotherapy.